-Raketech as an affiliate and performance marketing company, promote and generate online traffic for our business partners.
-Our portfolio of online products help people make well-informed decisions, which in turn delivers engaged users to our business partners from across the world.
+Raketech as an affiliate and performance marketing company, promotes and generates online traffic for our business partners.
+Our portfolio of online products helps people make well-informed decisions, which in turn delivers engaged users to our business partners from across the world.
 Raketech acts as a valuable link between the potential customers and our business partners - we present the best possible services to our visitors and drive high volumes of engaged users to our partners.
-Raketech also offers its services through sub-affiliation and provides tailored sports data insights, analytics and predictions directly to consumers.
+Raketech also offers its services through SubAffiliation and provides tailored sports data insights, analytics and predictions directly to consumers.